h3rb/8bitmush-client/README.md

 8bitmush
 ========

-Open source client for AnsiArt.com/Play
+Open source client for AnsiArt.com/Play (8bitMUSH)

+Implements the FANSI spec from http://fansi.org

 Written in GML by "Locke the Head Wizard"